ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Issue Reporting
 ===============

-If you find a bug that affects multiple modules, or a module in ``ansible.builtin``:
+If you find a bug that affects a plugin in the main Ansible repo:

   #.
 Confirm that you are running the latest stable version of Ansible or the devel branch.
   #.
 Look at the `issue tracker in the Ansible repo <https://github.com/ansible/ansible/issues>`_ to see if an issue has already been filed.
   #.
 Create an issue if one does not already exist.
 Include as much detail as you can about the behavior you discovered.

-If you find a bug that affects a module in a Galaxy collection:
+If you find a bug that affects a plugin in a Galaxy collection:

   #.
 Find the collection on Galaxy.
   #.
 Find the issue tracker for the collection.